 Making our first book, Lodestars Anthology Pathways, was an absolute joy, a chance to revisit some of the wonderful destinations and characters we have encountered while making the magazine over the years.
-Featuring the photographs, words and illustrations of some of our wonderful contributors, we faced the same challenge we always do – finding space for all the beautiful work shared with us.
-Sadly not every image we receive can make it onto our pages, because there simply aren’t enough.
-So we thought we’d share some of the unpublished Pathways images with you here.
+Featuring the photographs, words and illustrations of some of our wonderful contributors, we faced the same challenge we always do - finding space for all the beautiful work shared with us.
+Sadly not every image we receive can make it onto our pages, because there simply aren't enough.
+So we thought we'd share some of the unpublished Pathways images with you here.
 Can you imagine how hard it is to pick your favourites?!
 You can learn more about the new book by listening to our Monocle Radio interview here, or order a copy here.

 As we waited to reluctantly board the sleeper train back to London, I struck up a conversation with a stranger outside the station.
 “You sure have had the best of it – the weather has been wonderful.
 It's never like this,” he told me.
 I suspect that perhaps it was a ploy, something he and others tell tourists.
 After all, if you had all of this for yourself, would you want to share it?